ITfoxtec/FoxIDs/docs/logging.md

 # Logging

-Foxids default log errors and events including the time and the client IP address.
-The logs are sent to Application Insights which is part of the Foxids cloud instance.
+FoxIDs default log errors and events including the time and the client IP address.
+The logs are sent to Application Insights which is part of the FoxIDs cloud instance.

 ## Usage

-Foxids usage can be searched in [Foxids Control Client and API](control.md).
+FoxIDs usage can be searched in [FoxIDs Control Client and API](control.md).

 - If you look at the usage in a particular environment, the usage of that selected environment is shown.
 - If you instead look at the usage in the `master` environment it will show the usage for the entire tenant, which can be limited to a particular environment.
-- Likewise, the `master` tenant `master` environment shows usage for the entire cloud installation of Foxids, which can be limited to a particular tenant and environment.
+- Likewise, the `master` tenant `master` environment shows usage for the entire cloud installation of FoxIDs, which can be limited to a particular tenant and environment.

 This screen dump shows the usage view in a environment.